lorin/booknotes/Drift-Into-Failure.md

 - Safety certification is about bridging the gap between a piece of gleaming new technology in the hand now, and its adapter, coevolved, grimy, greased-down wear and use further down the line.
+- Local decisions that made sense at the time given the goals, knowledge and mindset of decision-makers, can cumulatively become a set of socially organized circumstances that make the system more likely to produce a harmful outcome.
 - Incidents do not precede accidents.
 Normal work does.
+The so-called
-- The so-called common-cause hypothesis (which holds that accidents and incidents have common causes and that incidents are qualitatively identical to accidents except for being just one step short of a true or complete failure) is probably wrong for complex systems.
+- common-cause hypothesis (which holds that accidents and incidents have common causes and that incidents are qualitatively identical to accidents except for being just one step short of a true or complete failure) is probably wrong for complex systems.